-New Yorker Washington correspondent Ryan Lizza spent four days with Bachmann and her staff aboard their campaign jet in late June.
-On Monday's Fresh Air, he talks about his unprecedented access to the congresswoman, whom he profiles in the Aug.
+New Yorker Washington correspondent Ryan Lizza spent four days with Bachmann and her staff aboard their campaign jet in mid-June.
+On Tuesday's Fresh Air, he talks about his unprecedented access to the congresswoman, whom he profiles in the Aug.
 15, 2011, edition of The New Yorker.
 The piece looks at the writers, beliefs and books that Bachmann has specifically mentioned as major influences in her life.

 "To understand her, you have to understand the movement that she came out of," Lizza tells Fresh Air's Terry Gross.
 "Her early ideological roots were formed by opposition to abortion ... and she's always been concerned with social issues, the culture war issues. ...
 She takes her Christianity very seriously.
 She comes out of a religious evangelical conservative movement that is very much concerned with developing a biblical worldview and applying it to all corners of one's life."

 The Influence Of Francis Schaeffer And Nancy Pearcey

 Bachmann's road to being born again started when she was in high school.
 She then went to Winona State University in Minnesota, where she met her husband, Marcus.
 In 1977, the Bachmanns watched a series of movies that were produced by the evangelical Francis Schaeffer called How Should We Then Live?
 Bachmann has cited the series on the campaign trail, telling an audience in Iowa that it was a profound influence on her life.